-- ensure consistent application of the risk management methodology across all activities; and - minimise the cost of risk.
+- ensure consistent application of the risk management methodology across all activities; and - · minimise the cost of risk.

 How this is achieved will vary depending on the type of risk and the activity involved.
-In relation to pension fund administration, the objective is to eliminate risk as far as possible; whereas the objective is to balance risk and return in relation to pension fund investment.
+In relation to pension fund administration, the objective is to eliminate risk as far as possible; whereas the investment objective is to balance risk and return.